micedreams/CV/README.md

 1. Successfully completed project work on “Home Automation using AI”(May 2018)
     * Technologies used: Alexa skill kit, alexa voice service, alexa device, python.
-    * Using a microphone connected to the Raspberry Pi we sent web request to the alexa voice service, where we had a skill registered.
+    * Using an alexa device we sent web request to the alexa voice service, where we had a skill registered.
 The using response from amazon, we processed it to toggle switchs on and off.